 Changing the Tests on Tables and Charts

+These tests will always test the Column % for categorical tables or Average for numeric tables - even if a different statistic is shown.
 When set to No, no significance is shown.
 When set to Compare columns, column comparisons, or pairwise tests are used.
 By default Arrows and Font Colors, or exception tests, are used.
 This is the same as Arrows and Font Colors separately.
 This setting can be changed for an entire project in the Edit > Project Options > Customize > Statistical Assumptions menu, and for all future projects using Project Templates.

 On a standard crosstab, arrows represent the results of Testing the Complement of a Cell.
 NOTE: Starting in Q v5.14 and onward, this type of significance testing is called Exception tests.
 For discussions of the interpretations of tests on different types of tables, see Reading Tables and Interpreting Significance Tests.